Position Description Exam: #20/14P32/05ND

 Monterey County offers an excellent benefits package.
 To view the "X" Unit Benefit Summary please visit our website.
 This information is not legally binding, nor does it serve as a contract.
 The benefits listed in the Monterey County Personnel Policies and Practices Resolution or Memorandum of Understanding (MOU) prevail over this listing.
 NOTES

-As a condition of employment, prospective employees will be required to submit to a background investigation to include fingerprinting and a credit check and may include a review of information concerning present and/or prior employment, driving record, and record of criminal conviction.
+As a condition of employment, prospective employees will be required to submit to a background investigation to include fingerprinting and a credit check and may include a review of information concerning present and/or prior employment, driving record, and record of a criminal conviction.
 Employment is contingent upon acceptable documentation verifying identity and authorization for employment in the U.S.; a list of acceptable documents is available on the USCIS Form I-9.
 If you are hired into this classification in a temporary position, your rate of pay will be hourly and you will not be eligible for the benefits listed in the summary.
 If you believe you possess a disability that would require test accommodation, please call Nairi Davis at (831) 755-5092.
 APPLICATION & SELECTION PROCEDURES

 Our Website: http://agency.governmentjobs.com/montereycounty